 After realizing how vulnerable people are to diseases, we logically increased sanitation.
 This trend should continue to ensure a safe and clean environment for returning workers.
 If office space is limited and employees cannot maintain a safe distance, dividers should be put in place.
 This solution ensures privacy, safety and thanks to the acoustic fabric, maintains the optimal sound level.
 In customer-facing areas, shields might be required to protect both employees and clients.

 Rooms can be equipped with an analytic component that warns when the capacity of the room is reached.
 Another preventive measure is a thermal camera that will automatically monitor every person entering the premises for high temperatures.
-Offices also might be equipped with a light and noise level monitor to collect data in order to optimize the environment so the employees can enjoy the best working conditions.
+Offices also might be equipped with light and noise level monitors to collect data in order to optimize the environment so the employees can enjoy the best working conditions.

 We have learned that being fit and healthy can be a lifesaver when battling a disease.
 Therefore, employers should provide optimal ergonomic tools so the employees can maintain healthy working habits.
 Like standing desks that allow an active work style and an ergonomic office chair that can be adjusted to encourage and support a healthy sitting posture in an upright position.